 If you are being accused of committing a white collar crime in Virginia, Protogyrou Law is prepared to protect your rights and best interests inside and outside the courtroom.
-With thousands of cases successfully handled throughout the state, our Norfolk white collar crime defense attorneys can thoroughly investigate the allegations against you, collect and examine evidence, and develop an aggressive and effective defense strategy to help you either get your entire case dismissed or reduce the charges/sentence you face.
+With tens of thousands of cases successfully handled throughout the state, our Norfolk white collar crime defense attorneys can thoroughly investigate the allegations against you, collect and examine evidence, and develop an aggressive and effective defense strategy to help you either get your entire case dismissed or reduce the charges/sentence you face.

 White Collar Crimes in Virginia

 White collar crimes are often committed by executives, corporations, government officials, and other individuals holding public positions and involve complex schemes and an immense amount of paperwork.
 All sorts of frauds and scams are categorized as white collar crimes.